monzo/Judo-Swift/README.md

 ### Manual Integration

-Uou can integrate Judo into your project manually if you prefer not to use dependency management.
+You can integrate Judo into your project manually if you prefer not to use dependency management.

 #### Adding the Framework